Preparing for the Airport

 FAQ

-Cover the battery connectors with electrical tape or place each battery in a separate plastic bag.
+If you are not using the Backpack, cover the battery connectors with electrical tape or place each battery in a separate plastic bag.